Social Media Best Practices for Higher Education

 Save Time With Smarter Strategy

-Without a dedicated marketing team, efficiency becomes everything.
 Focus first on what success looks like.
 Want to grow awareness of your programs?
 Drive more event registrations?
 Engage current and prospective students?
+Align your content efforts around those goals.
+If you're not moving toward a measurable outcome, it's worth reassessing.

 Make social media management part of your weekly rhythm.
 Even 15 to 30 minutes a day makes a difference.
 A dormant profile can hurt more than help.